Skip to content

 Neither option is acceptable.
 Both are entirely avoidable—if you structure your integration layer correctly from day one.

-What Is OAuth App Ownership?
+What Is OAuth App Ownership and Why It Matters

 OAuth app ownership determines which entity—your company or your integration vendor—registers and controls the OAuth 2.0 application (client ID and client secret) that your end-users authorize.